anranLi515/AnranLi.github.io/_pages/about.md

 Recent News
 ------
-1. [2026.03.13] Our paper "Verify Claimed Text-to-Image Models via Boundary-Aware Prompt Optimization" was accepted by CVPR 2026.
+1. [2026.03.13] Our paper "Verify Claimed Text-to-Image Models via Boundary-Aware Prompt Optimization" was accepted by **CVPR 2026**.
 Congratulations to Zidong!
 2. [2026.03.03] Our paper "LMOD+: A Comprehensive Multimodal Dataset and Benchmark for Developing and Evaluating Multimodal Large Language Models in Ophthalmology" was accepted by **ACM Transactions on Computing for Healthcare**.
 Congratulations to Zhenyue!
 3. [2026.02.20] Our paper "Memorization in Large Language Models in Medicine: Prevalence, Characteristics, and Implications" was accepted by **Nature Communications 2026**.
 Congratulations to all!
 4. [2026.02.17] Dr. Li served as a reviewer for IEEE CSUR 2026, IEEE TDSC 2026, IEEE TNNLS 2026, KDD 2026 AI4Science.